 Plugins are a major part of using WordPress and can easily add new functionality to your WordPress blog.
 From security to additional features there is a WordPress plugin for just about anything.

-There are multiple ways to install a WordPress plugin so we have broken it down by the two simplest ways.
+There are multiple ways to install a WordPress plugin so we have broken it down in the three simplest ways.

 How to Install a WordPress Plugin from the Admin Dashboard

 Firstly you have to login as the WordPress site administrator (admin).
 If you are not an admin you won’t see the option to add plugins in the WordPress sidebar.
 Check with who set up your WordPress site if you are not an admin.

 To add plugin to WordPress just head to Plugins>add new in your WordPress dashboard sidebar.